UL-FRI-NLP-Course-2022-23/nlp-course-taklemamo/README.md

 The report can be found in folder `report`.

 The code is not runnable currently.
-A detailed description on environment setup will be added later.
+A detailed description on environment setup will be added later, when first results are obtained.